TOEFL Academic Discussion Masterclass (2026 Guide + Full Video Breakdown)

 • Maintain academic tone

-The masterclass explains why writing “like an essay” can actually lower your score.
+The masterclass explains why writing “like an essay” can actually lower your score and shows how to push a 3 up to a TOEFL Writing Score 5.

 What the TOEFL Academic Discussion Masterclass Covers